Juan Fernández (explorer): Juan Fernández Islands

-New Zealand
+Terra Australis

-Early historians such as Alexander Dalrymple and James Burney claim that Juan Fernández was the first European to reach New Zealand.
 In 1575 the governor of Cuyo, Juan Jufré, organized an expedition to Terra Australis under the command of Juan Fernandez.
 The expedition was authorized by the governor of Chile but not the Viceroy of Peru.
 As a result, Jufré changed the official itinerary and pretended his expedition would only sail to the islands discovered by Fernández in 1574.
 In fact, the real destination of the expedition was still Terra Australis.
 Soon Juan Fernandez set sail from Valparaíso.
 After heading west for one month along the 40th parallel south, in the spring of 1576 they arrived in an island described as "mountainous, fertile, with strong-flowing rivers, inhabited by white peoples, and with all the fruits necessary to live".

 Later, the expedition set sail for Chile and Juan Fernández wished to convey his discovery to government officials.
 However, Juan Jufré refused.
 He requested that the discovery be kept a secret as the expedition had not been authorized by the Viceroy of Peru.
 Later, after Jufré's death in 1578, Fernández finally shared the discovery with the authorities and tried to convince them of the need to return to the islands and establish a colony.
 The idea was scrapped due to lack of interest.
 A record exists in the Spanish Admiralty libraries which describes this discovery.
 It was reviewed in the 19th century by the Chilean bibliographer José Toribio Medina who is one of the main sources for the claim in South American literature.
 A transcription of the record in question is included in an appendix to Medina's book.
 It is a memorandum from one Dr. Arias to the King of Spain in 1621, which requested funds to convert the natives of the lands of Terra Australis.
 The document is primarily concerned with theoretical reasons as to why such a continent must exist, and uses the supposed discoveries of Juan Fernández to bolster his theories.
 Medina's own opinion on the subject is that it is more likely that the islands which Fernández landed on are those of Tahiti:

 'nos parece ... se descubrieron algunas islas, entra ellas la Nueva Zelandia, o más probablemente, a nuestra ententer, las islas de Tahiti' ('it appears to us ... he discovered some islands, among others those of New Zealand, or more probably, by our understanding, the islands of Tahiti').